drivardxrm/CountryPicker.PCF/README.md

 #### Features:

-* Promote some countries to appear first.
+* Promote some countries to appear first in the combobox.

 * Limit the available countries to show only the one that matters to your use case